openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-*Lambda expression* is a short block of code that takes in parameters and can return a value. *Lambda expressions* are generally similar to functions, but do not need names. *Lambda expressions* can be implemented immediately within expressions:
+*Lambda expression* fully defines an instance of a function type (see :ref:`Function Types`) by providing optional ``async`` mark, type parameters (see :ref:`Type Parameters`), mandatory signature, and lambda body.
+The definition of *lambda expression* is generally similar to that a function declaration (see :ref:`Function Declarations`) but has no function name
+specified:

 .. code-block:: abnf

     lambdaExpression:
-        'async'? signature '=>' lambdaBody
+        ('async'|typeParameters)? signature '=>' lambdaBody
         ;

     lambdaBody: